Rational Emotive Behavior Therapy (REBT)

 It is important to understand that Ellis once stated, “I hope I am also not a devout REBTer, since I do not think it is an unmitigated cure for everyone and do accept its distinct limitations.”

-Personally, I remain skeptical of modalities that profess to do too much, cure mental illness, claim they apply to all conditions/diagnoses, or declare that one modality is akin to all the others.
+Personally, I remain skeptical of modalities which profess to do too much, cure mental illness, claim they apply to all conditions/diagnoses, or declare that one modality is akin to all the others.
 Per the Dodo bird verdict, not all psychotherapeutic modalities produce equal outcomes.

 There are hundreds of different models available for mental health treatment.
 For more information regarding some of the most commonly used forms, you may want to check out GoodTherapy’s collection or Mental Health Match’s glossary.